levis longjohn

 The Details Of The Levi’s Rivets

-These featured rivets were only used from 1873 until 1880, they were the first Levi’s rivets which were stamped with info on the burr.
+These featured rivets were only used from 1873 until 1880.
+They were the first Levi’s rivets which were stamped with info on the burr.
 The burr is the decorative component and is typically on the outside of the garment.
 The rivet is the fastener and pierces the fabric from the inside.
 The first rivets made by Levi’s were made in the first year of their patent, so from 1873 to 1874, were plain without any info on them stamped.
 So, the featured rivets can also be named the seconds as they were the follow-up and if you look closely you will see the patent date ‘May – 1873’ on them.
 To be precise, ‘Pat.
 May 1873 LS & Co SF’.

 From 1880 until 1890, they used the same rivets but with bigger written info.
 And, when their rivet patent expired after 1890, they used ‘LS & Co SF’ on their rivets as everyone was allowed to copy them and make their own versions.
 And so they did, soon brands such as Stronghold, Boss of the Road, and Can’t Bust ‘Em to name a few developed their own rivets as the market was open for everyone.